EricStoynov/basicPHP/README.md

 Hopefully this helps more people than just me.

 # Why?
-By the time I get a basic PHP log-in system and get it up to my standarts, I've usually wasted a significant amount of time.
+By the time I get a basic PHP log-in system and get it up to my standards, I've usually wasted a significant amount of time.

 # How?
 In my case, I am using XAMPP, the process is near-identical if you are using phpMyAdmin alone.